Parameter-Efficient Continual Fine-Tuning: A Survey: Background

 These models have pushed the boundaries of artificial intelligence, exhibiting capabilities that range from human-like text generation to solving complex reasoning tasks, often with little to no task-specific training \cite{wei2022emergent}.
 Their effectiveness in capturing knowledge from large volumes of labeled and unlabeled data, combined with their adaptability, has made PTMs crucial in multiple research and application areas.

-The fundamental architecture commonly used with large PTMs is the Transformer \cite{vaswani2023attention}, built around the self-attention mechanism.
-The way this layer works is that given an input sequence \( X = \{x_1, x_2, \ldots, x_n\} \), where \( x_i \) represents the \(i\)-th token or patch, the Transformer module computes attention scores using queries \( Q \), keys \( K \), and values \( V \), which are linear projections of \( X \).
+The fundamental architecture commonly used with large PTMs is the Transformer \cite{vaswani2017attention}, built around the self-attention mechanism.
+Specifically, given an input sequence \( X = \{x_1, x_2, \ldots, x_n\} \), where \( x_i \) represents the \(i\)-th token or patch, the Transformer module computes attention scores using queries \( Q \), keys \( K \), and values \( V \), which are linear projections of \( X \).
 Self-attention mechanism is defined as:

 where \( d_k \) is the dimensionality of the keys.
 This attention allows the model to weigh the importance of each token/patch relative to others, capturing contextual relationships efficiently.
 This architectural component makes language models excel in natural language understanding and generation by employing multiple layers of self-attention and feed-forward networks.
 These models are trained to generate text by predicting the next token or finding the masked value in a sequence, maximizing the probability \( P(x_{i+1} | x_1, x_2, \ldots, x_i) \).